 Location: Luray, Virginia

 This purpose-built vacation rental sits on an 18-acre ‘fish trap’ that was known to Native Americans hundreds of years ago.
-Sleeping eight guests across three bedrooms, this is not strictly a treehouse, but is certainly raised up among the trees, and deserves mention for its accessibility.
-The property was designed with wheelchair users in mind, so if you want a treehouse experience but can’t use ladders or swing bridges, this place is for you.
+Sleeping eight guests across three bedrooms, this is not strictly a treehouse but is certainly raised up among the trees and deserves mention for its accessibility.
+The property was designed with wheelchair users in mind, so it’s easily among the best tree house rentals in Virginia if you want a treehouse experience but can’t use ladders or swing bridges.

 The spacious property has modern furnishings and amenities, with luxurious hardwood flooring and huge windows in the living room that bathe it in natural light.
 Outside there’s a large deck with a gas grill and a hot tub to soak in at sunset.

 There is a vast range of outdoor activities available in the area, both winter and summer.
-Horse riding, skiing, kayaking and wine tasting are all options, as is a busy calendar of events: the Page County Heritage Festival in October is a great time to visit and scoop up lots of handcrafted gifts for Christmas.
+Horse riding, skiing, kayaking and wine tasting are all options.

 Luxury & Secluded Treehouse on the Rivanna River